 Finally, these software solutions typically employ advanced user security, which ensures the integrity of your data and allows for scalability as the company and its production grows to include more users of the system.
 Commercial software applications allow users to quickly recall a gage’s calibration history and mine that data with a couple clicks of a button.
 This is especially critical for effectively monitoring calibration intervals.
 These intervals are often based on manufacturer recommendations, but an instrument’s past behavior, its frequency of use, environment and how critical it is to product quality may require you deviate from original recommendations in order to achieve a more stable calibration interval.

 While this is certainly possible to track with a paper record, commercial software written for compliance will easily track gage performance and provide more comprehensive calibration data with far less effort.

 Just the Facts

 The fact is, your company will spend much time and go to a great deal of expense to obtain ISO certification.
-With that in mind, it is not practical to continue using a gage management system that is dated and vulnerable to failure or misinterpretation of the facts.
+With that in mind, it is not practical to continue using a Gage Management System that is dated and vulnerable to failure or misinterpretation of the facts.
 It only makes sense this day and age, with so many software solutions available, to take the time necessary to ensure your success in an audit.
-By taking the plunge and implementing effective gage management software, your employees, your customers and your auditors will thank you and your company will thrive.
+By taking the plunge and implementing effective Gage Management System, your employees, your customers and your auditors will thank you and your company will thrive.
 In this, everybody wins.

 The Bottom Line